linozen/exocortex/content/refs/python-for-everybody.md

 attribute of each tag.
 You can draw a picture of this program visualizing how its objects work together:

-{{< figure src="/ox-hugo/oop.svg" caption="Figure 8: A Program as a Network of Objects" >}}
+![[oop.svg" caption="Figure 8: A Program as a Network of Objects" >}}

 The key here is to understand the program as a network of interacting objects along with a set of rules orchestrating the movement of information between those objects.

-#### Subdividing a Problem {#subdividing-a-problem}
+#### Subdividing a Problem

 A key advantage of OOP is that it hides away complexity when you don't need it but shows you where to find it if you do.
 For instance, you don't need to know how the `urllib` objects work internally in order to use them to retrieve some data from the internet.
 This allows you to focus.

-#### Our First Python Object {#our-first-python-object}
+#### Our First Python Object

 In it most basic sense, an object is simply some code in addition to data structures.
 On the code part of things, objects contain functions (which are called _methods_).
 The data part of an object is called _attributes_.

 Using the `class` keyword, you can define the data and the code that make up each object.

 ```python
 class PartyAnimal: